 “From here on out, I shall not judge you for your previous failures and shall only judge you for what you do now as we move forward.
 I have orders for each of you, personalised to meet your specific skillsets, so I would be very disappointed if you did something stupid like go off on your own judgement without my knowledge or permission.”

 I spent weeks agonising over how best to use each of you, not just as we take Themis down but for when we declare ourselves to the world.

 As long as they don’t do anything stupid or get discovered whilst obeying my orders, then we stand a real chance of overthrowing the Holy Empire.

 “Fenrir, as you have only just been summoned, you’ll be assigned to the Hierophant as their bouncer for the time being.
 Mímir, Mania: make sure to thoroughly eradicate the Sons of Tartarus once this Herakles attacks.
 Scum like that are not worthy to be part of my empire.
 Remember, time is off the essence after they attack and none are to escape.
 Spare whatever slaves you find and bring them here.”

 “We shall swiftly deal with them when the time comes, your majesty,” Mímir said with a small bow.

-“I will also make sure that we don’t cause a disturbance like before, Dark Lord,” Mania added, curtseying with a seductive smile.
+“I will also make sure that we don’t cause a disturbance like before, Master,” Mania added, curtseying with a seductive smile.

 “Good.
 Then, let us begin.”
 David snapped his fingers and, from the shadows, the Ravens emerged, scrolls in hand, and began handing out the council’s orders.